 Several of the exogenous covariates in the endogenous regressor equations have the correct hypothesized sign while also estimated with statistical precision.
 Most notably, executive appointees who have been previously confirmed by the Senate tend to be more common when the Senate partisan opposition is strong (divided partisan control regime), and when the president's party has a weak majority (unified partisan control regime).
 Conversely, Senate party polarization benefits the president's party in terms of favorable partisan seat balances and distances within both divided and unified executive appointment processes.
-The Senate's executive civilian nomination workload is more robust as Senate partisan majorities become less secure, but this pattern is more consistent and compelling during unified partisan control of the executive appointment process.
+The Senate's executive civilian nomination

-polynomial functional form for the partisan seat balance/distance measures, a rise in ideological affinity to the president is observed at this boundary consistent with expectations (Appendix D: Table B1).
+12 This null finding for the boundary intercept coefficient estimates is generally supported in the alternative model specifications analyzed in the Appendix.
+In some exceptional instances, the coefficient sign is opposite of expectations (Appendix B: Table B1; Appendix C: Table C1).
+When considering an alternative quadratic polynomial functional form for the partisan seat balance/distance measures, a rise in ideological affinity to the president is observed at this boundary consistent with expectations (Appendix D: Table B1).